agostinhodev/api-nestjs-redis/README.md

    cd api-nestjs-redis
    ```

-3. Rename the `.env.example` file to `.env` to set up the environment variables.
+3. Rename the `.env.example` file to `.env` to set up the environment variables, byt running:
+    ```bash
+    mv .env.example .env
+    ```

 4. Start the Docker containers:

    ```bash
    docker-compose -f docker-compose.yml up -d --build
    ```

+  - It may take some time, as it will install all the necessary node modules.

 5. After the containers are up, the API will be available at `http://localhost`.